Stochastic Dual Dynamic Programming for Multistage Stochastic Mixed-Integer Nonlinear Optimization: Conclusions.

 In this paper, we propose three algorithms in a unified framework of dual dynamic programming for solving multistage stochastic mixed-integer nonlinear programs.
 The first algorithm is a generalization of the classic nested Benders decomposition algorithm, which deals with general scenario trees without the stagewise independence property.
 The second and third algorithms generalize SDDP with sampling procedures on a stagewise independent scenario tree, where the second algorithm uses a deterministic sampling approach, and the third one uses a randomized sampling approach.
 The proposed algorithms are built on regularization of value functions, which enables them to handle problems with value functions that are non-Lipschitzian or discontinuous.
 We show that the regularized problem preserves the feasibility and optimality of the original multistage program, when the corresponding penalty reformulation satisfies exact penalization.
 The key ingredient of the proposed algorithms is a new class of cuts based on generalized conjugacy for approximating nonconvex cost-to-go functions of the regularized problems.

-We obtain upper and lower bounds on the iteration complexity of the proposed algorithms.
-These complexity analysis is new and deepens our understanding of the behavior of SDDP.
+We obtain upper and lower bounds on the iteration complexity of the proposed algorithms on MS-MINLP problem classes that allow exact Lipschitz regularization with predetermined penalty functions and parameters.
+The complexity analysis is new and deepens our understanding of the behavior of SDDP.
 For example, it is the first time to prove that the iteration complexity of SDDP depends polynomially on the number of stages, not exponentially, for both convex and nonconvex multistage stochastic programs, and this complexity dependence can be reduced to linear if the optimality gap is allowed to scale linearly with the number of stages, or if all the state spaces are finite sets.
 These findings resolve a conjecture of the late Prof. Shabbir Ahmed, who inspired us to work on this problem.